|Recent Forum Topics BB2020 Chaos Chosen ...||Stop Motion & An...||Welcome Newcomers - ...|

 After a year of using the Plasmoid Bret roster I ultimately decided to use the Bretonnian roster we originally designed for this league as it felt more knightly, more fitting with Bretonnian fluff, and also more fitting with how Bretonnia have been portrayed in Blood Bowl over the years.
 Once I removed Plasmoids roster I also removed his background and rationale and wrote my own.

-Player Pics are drawn by Knut_Rockie and coloured by Garion
+Player Pics are drawn by Knut_Rockie and Doomspider, and coloured by Garion

 Team design, rationale and background by Garion